IBM/presto-hudi-workshop/docs/lab-3/README.md

 ```

 Copy and paste the below code, which imports required packages, creates a Spark session, and defines some variables that we will reference in subsequent code.

+!!! note
+    Note: you do not need to copy/paste the below code if you completed lab 2 and have not restarted your `spark-shell`, but, regardless, doing so should be harmless.

 ```scala
 import org.apache.spark.sql.{SparkSession, SaveMode}